-Visitors to Ireland are likely to find the Irish to be among the most courteous nationalities in the world.
+Visitors to Ireland are likely to find the Irish to be among the most courteous and friendliest nationalities in the world.
 It is not uncommon for locals to approach confused looking visitors and offer to help.

 Often, in smaller towns and villages (especially on rural roads), if you pass somebody unknown to you, it is customary to say hello.
 They may instead simply greet you by asking “how are you?”, or another similar variation.
 It is polite to respond to this greeting, but it is not expected that you would give any significant detail on how you really are!
 If the person is a stranger – a simple hello and/or “how are you?” or a simple comment on the weather will suffice!
 In this regard, try something like “Grand day!” (if it isn’t raining, of course).
 The response will often be “It is indeed, thank God”.

 However, there are some Irish sayings that have become part of local vocabulary and may seem strange to visitors.
 Below is a guide to many of the commonly used expressions and Irishisms you may get to encounter:

 You can’t be serious.

 Acting the maggot.

 Oh she’s real cute now, isn’t she?